kaoutar55/DLaaS-Getting-StartedTutorial/onetimesetup.md

 $ bxaws s3api create-bucket --bucket <your-bucket-name>
 ```

-## Congratulations you are done with the one-time SETUP!
+## Congratulations you are done with the setup!